Ecology and Evolutionary Biology

 Honors Requirement

-Students must meet the Graduate School’s requirement of Honors in two courses by the end of the fourth term of study.
-The E&EB department also requires an average grade of at least High Pass in course work during the first two years of study.
+Students must meet the graduate school’s requirement of Honors in two courses by the end of the fourth term of study.
+The E&EB department also requires an average grade of at least High Pass in coursework during the first two years of study.

 Master’s Degree